cripterest/gada-docs/docs/API Methods/mintNft.md

 This is a blockchain method that performs minting on blockchain.
 :::

 To mint a utility, you need to supply the `utilityId` to the request-body (`params`).
-An ideal request with `mintNft` looks similar to the request-body below:
+An ideal request with `mintNFT` looks similar to the request-body below:

 ```json
   {